saf35/Hello-World-2/README.md

 What feelings or emotions are in the sketch?

 I don't know if I succesfully embued any emotions in the sketch.
 While I was creating it, however, I felt pride and joy, so I will thinking about how I can express those in the sketch instead of just in the code.

+While reworking my sketch, I had the idea to base colors off of their lives.
+The background colors are based off of their birthdate and the current time, and the colors inbetween, to celebrate their lives and also show that people have an effect on the present, future, and the past, connecting these figures to the present moment because they are here today or have had a lasting effect on today.

+Bibliography

+Curtin, Frank C. Picture of Pauli Murray smiling at camera.
+WUNC 91.5: North Carolina Public Radio.
+Rao, Anita; Stasio, Frank. http://www.wunc.org/post/firebrand-and-first-lady

+Iovannone, Jeffry J. "Pauli Murray: "Jane Crow"."
+Medium, 3 Jun.
+2018. https://medium.com/queer-history-for-the-people/pauli-murray-jane-crow-6f38afaadaaf.

+Philip, Aaron. "girl, interrupted."
+Instagram, 7 Jan.
+2019, https://www.instagram.com/aaron___philip/?hl=en.

+Philip, Aaron.
+"I'm a Black, Trans, Disabled Model - And I Just Got Signed to a Major Agency." them., 4 Sept.
+2018, https://www.them.us/story/aaron-philip-signed-to-modeling-agency.